Celastrus

-Celastrus, commonly known as staff vine, staff tree or bittersweet, is a genus in the family Celastraceae which comprises about 30-40 species of shrubs and vines.
-They have a wide distribution in East Asia, Australasia, Africa, and the Americas.
+Celastrus, commonly known as staff vine, staff tree or bittersweet, is the type genus of the family Celastraceae; it contains over 40 species of shrubs and vines, which have a wide distribution in East Asia, Australasia, Africa, and the Americas.

+Description

 The leaves are alternate and simple, ovoid, and typically 5–20 cm long.
 The flowers are small, white, pink or greenish, and borne in long panicles; the fruit is a three-valved berry.

 In North America, they are known as bittersweet, presumably a result of confusion with the unrelated bittersweet (Solanum dulcamara) by early colonists.
 C. orbiculatus is a serious invasive weed in much of eastern North America.